The CSAP DTAB is authorized by 42 USC § 217a, (Section 222 of the Public Health Service Act), as amended.

 Membership and Designation

-The DTAB shall consist of ten (10) members appointed by the Assistant Secretary.
-Of the ten (10) appointed members, eight (8) shall be recognized as experts in either analytical forensic toxicology, in specimen collection procedures for regulated drug testing programs, or in interpreting drug testing results.
+The DTAB shall consist of 10 members appointed by the Assistant Secretary.
+Of the 10 members, eight shall be recognized as experts in either analytical forensic toxicology, in specimen collection procedures for regulated drug testing programs, or in interpreting drug testing results; one shall represent users of SAMHSA’s certified drug testing laboratories and drug-free workplace programs and processes; and one shall represent individuals tested in federal or federally regulated workplace drug testing programs.
+These members who are not officers or federal employees (full time or permanent part time) of the United States shall serve as Special Government Employees.

 The Assistant Secretary shall select either an individual from among the appointed members or an appropriate member of SAMHSA staff to serve as the Chair.
 If the Chair is a member of SAMHSA staff, the Chair will be a non-voting position.
 The term of office for the Chair shall be two years.